-131. Intermediate Metalworking (3) I, II
+131. Intermediate Metalworking (3) 1, 11 One lecture and six hours of laboratory.

 Advanced study of metal fabrication with emphasis on the theory and operation of metalworking machines.
 Laboratory activities on a selective basis to provide for the development of individual competence.